dotnet/docfx/docs/designs/local-build.md

 - Open vscode integrated terminal
 - Run `docfx build` to build all files
 - Run `docfx build --changed` to build only changed files
+  > Due to techinical limitations, we currently does not have a way to reliably detect potential impact of a change.
+  > When you run `docfx build --changed`, we can only build changed content files (markdowns, TOCs, schema documents files),
+  > changing a token or config does not trigger build, in this case use `docfx build` instead.

 - If authentication is required, users are guided to sign in using the standard [Azure AD device login flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
   > The command line pauses and shows: _To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code XXXX to authenticate._
 - Errors, warnings, suggestions will show up in command line output with `ctrl` clickable links to source location